michaelplanknz/structured-inference/README.md

 **Outputs:** mdl - a structure that has specific fields defining model properties.

 The required fields of mdl are:
-- mdl.getPar - a handle to the function getParLABEL()
+- mdl.getPar - a handle to the function `getParLABEL`
-- mdl.solveModel - a handle to the function solveModel()
+- mdl.solveModel - a handle to the function `solveModelLABEL`
 - mdl.transformSolution - handle to a function that transforms a known solution for a reference value of the inner parameter(s) to the solution for any other valid value.
-If the transformation is a linear scaling, use @transformSolutionMultiply, otherwise a user-supplied transformation function must be provided.
+If the transformation is a linear scaling, use `@transformSolutionMultiply`, otherwise a user-supplied transformation function must be provided.
 - mdl.xLbl - string for labelling the horizontal axis of graphs of model output.
 - mdl.yLbl - string for labelling the vertical axis of graphs of model output.
 - mdl.parLbl - string array of labels for the target parameters for inference.